-For terracotta craft do meet the national awardee potter Shri Manabodha Rana at his home cum workshop with a prior appointment (+91 7381284727).
+For terracotta craft, meet the national awardee potter Shri Manabodha Rana at his home cum workshop with a prior appointment (+91 7381284727).

 The Sprawling Kala Bhoomi – Terracotta Roof Tiles

-As said before, Manbodha Ji is the only left potter of tile craft, locally known as khappar kaam.
+As said before, Manbodha Ji is among few left potters of tile craft, locally known as khappar kaam.
 He has also introduced several new ideas to meet the contemporary taste, which he has explained in the film below.